 What is promotional marketing?

-Promotional marketing is a marketing strategy that consists in communicating your audience about a brand or a specific product or service.
-In other words, it’s used to increase brand awareness to potential customers with the goal of increasing sales.
+Promotional marketing is a marketing strategy that consists of communicating a particular brand, product or service to its target audience.
+As well as increasing brand awareness to potential customers, it is also concerned with increasing sales.

-It’s one of the 4Ps of the marketing mix strategy along with price, place and product, meaning that promotion is a basic part of a larger marketing strategy and needs to be in line with the rest of strategies like social media, public relations or advertising strategies, for instance.
+Promotion is one of the 4Ps of the marketing mix strategy, along with price, place and product.
+In other words, promotion is a smaller part of a larger marketing strategy and needs to be in line with other strategies such as social media, public relations or advertising.

-Promotional marketing is best known as being used when you want to bring awareness to something you’ve created, like a brand or product.
-However, you can use a promotional campaign for other goals, including:
+Promotional marketing is best known for being used to raise awareness about something you’ve created or released for consumption, such as a brand or a product.
+A promotional campaign can also support other goals, including:

-- Differentiate a product, service or your own brand from your competitors
+- Differentiating a product, service or brand from competitors’ offers.

-- Share specific information about a product or service feature
+- Sharing specific information about a product or service feature.

 6 steps to build your promotional campaign